 top of page

-It determines how your data flows, how your APIs scale, how your catalog performs under load, and ultimately how expensive your growth becomes.
+This infrastructure determines how your data flows, how your APIs scale, and how your catalog performs under load.
+Ultimately, it influences how expensive your growth becomes.

 In this analysis, we evaluate Shopify, WooCommerce, and BigCommerce through three lenses: